Tina-otoge/sssimp/README.md

   Will use the template `./input/templates/special.html` instead of `post.html`

 - Files placed in `input/data` will exposes their content in templates inside the `data` variable.
-They can be in either YAML or JSON.
+They can be in either YAML, JSON, or Markdown.
 The path is part of their position in the data structure tree.

   Example:
   `./input/data/categories/tech.yml`